zdaar/doccle-paperless/README.md

 ## Features

-- Automatically checks for new documents in Doccle
+- Automatically checks for new documents in Doccle at regular intervals
-- Downloads new documents as PDF files
+- Downloads new documents as PDF files with friendly filenames
-- Generates friendly filenames for downloaded documents
 - Saves document metadata as JSON files
 - Uploads downloaded documents to Paperless
 - Archives documents in Doccle after successful upload to Paperless
-- Comprehensive logging for easy monitoring and troubleshooting
+- Provides a health check endpoint for monitoring the application's status
+- Supports running the application locally or using Docker

+## TODO

+- [ ] Assign owner, tags, correspondents, and document types from Doccle's metadata
+- [ ] Better scheduling
+- [ ] Better logging
+- [ ] Better status API

 ## Prerequisites